awaxman11/gh-milestones/README.md

 This template allows you to safeguard against checking in sensitive information into GitHub!
 In order to use **API Keys**, **OAuth Keys**, or **sensitive information** in your application:

-- In the root directory, run: `cp config/authentication.example.rb config/authentication.rb`
+- In the root directory: `cp config/authentication.example.rb config/authentication.rb`
-- Add your API and authentication tokens etc. to `config/authentication.rb` as shown in the file.
+- Add your information to `config/authentication.rb` as shown in the file.

 This will allow you to access them everywhere via the `ENV` hash in your application.